Deployment & Cloud Manager

 - Choose Production or Non-Production

-- Select the pipeline type (Full-stack)
+- Select the pipeline type (Full-stack, Frontend, or Config)

 - Configure the trigger: